 Obesity is a Chronic Disease

 The pathophysiology of obesity produces excess adiposity sufficient to impair health and results from an imbalance between caloric intake and energy expenditure in favor of fat accretion.
-In 2012, the American Association of Clinical Endocrinologists (AACE) published a position statement designating obesity as a disease.5 Subsequently, following a proposition submitted by AACE together with multiple other professional organizations, the American Medical Association (AMA) also recognized obesity as a chronic disease in June, 2013.11 Like many other chronic diseases, genetic factors constitute a substantial component of disease risk12 that can explain 50% to 60% of individual variation in body weight in monozygotic/dizygotic twin studies.
+In 2012, the American Association of Clinical Endocrinologists (AACE) published a position statement designating obesity as a disease.
+5 Subsequently, following a proposition submitted by AACE together with multiple other professional organizations, the American Medical Association (AMA) also recognized obesity as a chronic disease in June, 2013.
+11 Like many other chronic diseases, genetic factors constitute a substantial component of disease risk 12 that can explain 50% to 60% of individual variation in body weight in monozygotic/dizygotic twin studies.
 Monogenic forms of the disease are rare, such as in families with leptin or leptin receptor mutations or deletion of the SNORD116 gene cluster in patients with Prader-Willi syndrome.
-Susceptibility to obesity in the majority of individuals results from the inheritance of multiple genes with each allele conferring a very small relative risk for the disease.
-Genome-wide association studies have identified more than 100 susceptibility ...
+Susceptibility to obesity in the majority of individuals results from the inheritance of multiple genes, with each allele conferring a very small relative risk for the disease.
+Genome-wide association studies have identified more than 100 susceptibility loci for obesity....